Paul’s Prayer … and Mine

 Many of us are like Zacchaeus.
 When he found out that Jesus was coming, he really wanted to see Jesus so he ran ahead and climbed into a tree to get over the heads of the crowd.
 He didn’t fight through the crowd so he could get close to Jesus.
 He kept his distance.

-But that’s not how it works with Jesus.
-When he saw Zacchaeus, Jesus looked right at him and said, “Zacchaeus, come down immediately.
+But Zacchaeus found out that’s not how it works with Jesus.
+When Jesus saw Zacchaeus, he looked right at him and said, “Zacchaeus, come down immediately.
 I must stay at your house today.’
 So he came down at once and welcomed him gladly, ” Luke 19:5 Getting close to Jesus changed Zacchaeus’ life forever.

 And that is what we need to do if we want to experience the love and joy of a relationship with Jesus.
 We need to get up front and personal with him.
-Get out of our trees.
-Get out of our old habits and traditions.
+Get out of our ‘trees’ – out of our old habits and traditions.

 The only way to genuinely know Jesus is to go ‘all in’.